canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/import-local-vm-to-aws.rst

 Get the VM image ready for production
 -------------------------------------

 The VM image is almost ready to be used at scale on AWS.
 The last step is to allow cloud-init to reinitialize the machine ID.
 This ensures that each instance launched from this image will generate its own machine ID and will re-detect the cloud that it is running on so that certain features specific to AWS can be enabled.
-This is also needed if you’re planning to upgrade to Ubuntu Pro in the future.
+This is also needed if you’re planning to upgrade to :ref:`Ubuntu Pro <pro>` in the future.
 For using cloud-init with a local data source, see :ref:`Use a local cloud-init data source <public-images:use-local-cloud-init-ds>`.

 Run: